 The Green Lung of Uganda Forest Restoration Project.

-The Green Lung Forest Restoration Project is a Six months project running from July 2016 to January 2017.
+The Green Lung Forest Restoration (GLF) Project was a six (6) months project from July 2016 to January 2017.

-The project is being implemented in six parishes within Hoima District in Western Uganda with the purpose of enhancing the resilience of forest adjacent communities and protective ecosystems through community-led adaptation interventions focusing on riparian forest afforestation and livelihood diversification.
-This project is especially important due to the continuing conversion of forest to agriculture for both subsistence and small holder agriculture.
-Climate resilience will be enhanced by reducing the dependence on rain-fed farming practices whilst simultaneously reducing the rate of deforestation and kick-starting the regeneration of degraded forest areas through tree planting.
-This project mainly focuses on private and communal tropical natural forests that form important wildlife corridors between the Budongo and Bugoma Forest Reserves in the Hoima and Masindi Districts of Western Uganda.
+This project mainly focused on private and communal tropical natural forests that form important wildlife corridors between the Budongo and Bugoma Forest Reserves in the Hoima and Masindi Districts of Western Uganda.
 The Budongo – Bugoma Corridor (BBC) forests are home to critically important chimpanzee populations that live outside Uganda’s national parks and other protected areas.

-This project is addressing the problems that contribute to forest degradation, specifically focusing on clearing for agriculture and unsustainable harvesting.
-Lack of alternative sources of income and inadequate awareness of importance of trees also contribute to degradation.
-In dealing with these problems, the project is also addressing underlying problems such as increased demand for forest products (i.e. poles, timber, for construction, charcoal production; firewood for domestic use), and is tackling the issue of incentives for community participation in conservation through investing in tangible livelihood/economic safety nets.
-Additionally, by implementing the activities proposed we will maintain moisture within the soil and help mitigate against predicted increase in droughts in the target area.
+In dealing with these problems, the project also addressed underlying problems such as increased demand for forest products (i.e. poles, timber, for construction, charcoal production; firewood for domestic use), and tackled the issue of incentives for community participation in conservation through investing in tangible livelihood/economic safety nets.
+Additionally, by implementing the activities proposed moisture was maintained within the soil and this helped to mitigate unpredicted increase in droughts in the target area.

-The project is focusing on restoring forest functions and improving ecological processes at a landscape level; addressing socio-economic and environmental dimensions; addressing root causes of degradation such as changes in land use; increasing forest resilience through enhanced connectivity and species diversity; and encompassing a mixture of locally appropriate approaches such as ecological corridors and forest regeneration.
+The project as well as focused on restoring forest functions and improving ecological processes at a landscape level; addressing socio-economic and environmental dimensions; addressing root causes of degradation such as changes in land use; increasing forest resilience through enhanced connectivity and species diversity; and encompassing a mixture of locally appropriate approaches such as ecological corridors and forest regeneration.